DeepHM/ENSEMBLE_TEACHER/README.md

 ## Training

 Our experiments are performed with batch 8 on VOC dataset and batch 4 on Cityscapes dataset.

-Thus, the training epochs are as follows.
+Thus, the training epochs are as follows :

 |Dataset|1/16|1/8|1/4|1/2|
 |------|---|---|---|---|